-SOLS Partners with Boopsie to Promote Community Engagement in Libraries
+SOLS Partners With Boopsie to Promote Community Engagement in Libraries

-Madison, WI – September 7, 2016 – To help libraries extend their reach within their communities, leading mobile platform-as-a-service provider Boopsie has partnered with Southern Ontario Library Service (SOLS) to offer a mobile solution to member libraries.
+[Press Release] To help libraries extend their reach within their communities, leading mobile platform-as-a-service provider Boopsie has partnered with Southern Ontario Library Service (SOLS) to offer a mobile solution to member libraries.
 SOLS members interested in offering users a single convenient access point to their library’s resources anytime, anywhere and from any mobile device can now receive a discount on library-branded native apps through this new partnership with Boopsie.

 With a mobile app from Boopsie, SOLS members can connect patrons with their top resources and services including catalog search, my account, hours and locations, and much more while increasing the return on investment of the library’s current e-resource subscriptions.
 Boopsie apps can also provide patrons the convenience of virtual library cards and quick access to events or room reservations as well as the ability to place holds, receive push notifications, and much more.
 Working collaboratively with SOLS members, Boopsie will develop an individual app for each library that provides seamless access to these resources and services through a user-friendly interface.